 There is a special kind of headstone for the 200,000 soldiers and civilians who were killed in the eight-year war with Iraq in the 1980s.
 Their tombstones have a box containing personal items like flowers or wedding rings.

 The boxes are in place with the gravestones from the past 30 years.
 A woman whose 20-year old son was killed in the war says that she visits his grave every weekend, washes the headstone and cleans his box the same way as she cleaned his room.
 This is the significance of tombstones!

-QM India is a leading supplier of long-lasting monuments that serve as an eternal honour for the deceased dear ones while giving the emotional strength to the ones left behind.
+Quality Marble Exports (India) is a leading supplier of long-lasting monuments that serve as an eternal honor for the deceased dear ones while giving emotional strength to the ones left behind.

 Your satisfaction is our motivation - feel free to reach out to us for any kind of tombstone version.
 We value your emotions and welcome your ideas that can give shape to the monument of your dear one!